cascada.differential.opmodel module

 a list containing the

-of each bit-vector operand (alias ofabstractproperty.opmodel.OpModel.input_prop
+Differenceof each bit-vector operand (alias ofabstractproperty.opmodel.OpModel.input_prop).

 - eval_derivative(*x)[source]